Tafadzwa98/my_website/content/blogs/Work_Experience.md

 # Next Generation Growth

 Next Generation is a Melbourne based search fund.
-A search is similar to a traditonal private equity firm with the only difference being that a search fund is only looking to acquire and run one company.
-My role mainly involved analysing mutiple companies on a daily basis.
+A search fund is similar to a traditional private equity firm with the only difference being that a search fund is only looking to acquire and run one company.
+My role mainly involved analysing multiple companies on a daily basis.
 I was mainly looking for companies with high growth potential and trading within the required margins i.e., 20% EBITDA margins and companies with market capitalisations ranging from $5 - 55 million.
-After analysing and pitching the identified companies to my Managing Director I then reached out to the owners and managed commmuinications between the MD and owners.
+After analysing and pitching the identified companies to my Managing Director I then reached out to the owners and managed communications between the MD and owners.

 # AI Ventures

 AI Ventures is an Australian based venture capital firm that focuses only on Artificial intelligence.
 I interned there for a period of 4 months and was awarded **The most valuable professional award for notable leadership and dedication**.
-My main task over the internship period were to initially research and present on AI listed companies on the Australian Stock Exchange, then develop an online valuation model to be used as a preliminary valuation method for startups before we start any due dilligence.
+My main task over the internship period was to initially research and present on AI listed companies on the Australian Stock Exchange, then develop an online valuation model to be used as a preliminary valuation method for start-ups before we start any due diligence.